-This 7 day trek from Landmannalaugar to Skógar was named one of the 20 best treks in the world by National Geographic and is the full Laugavegur experience.
+This 6-day trek from Landmannalaugar to Fimmvörðuháls was named one of the 20 best treks in the world by National Geographic and is the full Laugavegur experience.
 The other-worldly landscape will leave no one untouched.

-By combining two of Iceland’s best known trekking trails, you get an unbelievable seven day trek through incredibly diverse landscapes.
-From the famous geothermal area of Landmannalaugar to the ever so popular waterfall of Skógar.
+By combining two of Iceland’s best-known trekking trails, you get an unbelievable seven-day trek through incredibly diverse landscapes.
+From the famous geothermal area of Landmannalaugar to the volcanic landscapes of Fimmvörðuháls.
 This path takes us through it all; over multicolored hills and black sands deserts, alongside small gullies and great canyons, through verdurous valleys, between glamorous glaciers, and past wonderful waterfalls.
 This is a memorable hike littered with contrasts giving you a chance to absorb the true spirit of this remarkable country.
-Accommodations will be provided in comfortable mountain huts and all luggage will be transferred along the trail except for the last night where we carry a light backpack to a hut hardly accessible by vehicles (sleeping bag included in the huts for the last two nights).
+Accommodations will be provided in comfortable mountain huts and all luggage will be transferred along the trail except for the last night where we carry a light backpack to a hut hardly accessible by vehicles.

 For your own wellbeing and safety we strongly suggest following the advice of our equipment list, this includes having good quality rain-gear, tops and bottoms!
 Also respect that cotton clothing is not appropriate for any strenuous outdoor activity – this includes jeans and t-shirts.
 Modern outdoor clothing is by far more comfortable and will greatly improve your experience.